-Monday 10.00 a.m. - Whole school collective worship led by the senior teaching staff based on Edward Carter resources or class teacher led worship

-Tuesday 10.00 a.m. - Sing and Worship led by the Headteacher/senior teacher

-Wednesday 9.00 a.m. - Whole school act of worship taken by visiting clergy

-Thursday 10.00 a.m.
-School council, House teams or teacher led assemblies with collective worship

-Friday 2.50 p.m. - Special Mentions Assembly lead by Year 6 children or 'class assemblies'
+Monday 10.00 a.m Whole school collective worship led by SLT or Elim Church Tuesday 10.00 a.m Whole School Collective Worship led by the SLT Wednesday 9.00 a.m Whole school act of worship led by the Ministry Team Thursday 10.00 a.m School council, House teams or teacher led assemblies with collective worship Friday 2.50 p.m Special Mentions Assembly lead by Year 6 children or 'class assemblies'

-Parents are invited to class assemblies and to church services (e.g. Welcome service, Harvest, Christmas, Easter and Leavers' Service).
+Parents are invited to class assemblies, Celebration Assemblies, Remembrance Collective Worship and to Church services (e.g. Welcome service, Harvest, Christmas, Easter and Leavers' Service).
+These are timetabled at the beginning of each term.